Ahmed Al Asadi

-Ahmed Jassim Al Asadi (also spelled al-Assadi, أحمد الأسدي) (born 1 February 1970) is an Iraqi politician who currently serves as a Member of Parliament for Baghdad, and is a former official spokesman for Popular Mobilization Forces.
-He is spokesman of the Fatah Alliance and Secretary General of the "Islamic Movement" in Iraq..
-Ahmed Al-Asadi was the victim of an extortion campaign carried out by Australian and Canadian citizens.
-Al-Asadi is a dual Australian and Iraqi national.
+Ahmed Jassim Al Asadi (also spelled al-Assadi, أحمد الأسدي) (born 1 February 1970) is an Iraqi politician who currently serves as the Minister of Labour and Social Affairs.
+He leads the Bilad Sumer Bloc (previously Sanad National Bloc), which is part of the governing Coordination Framework.
+On the other hand, he also leads the ‘Islamic Movement in Iraq’ and its armed wing Kata'ib Jund al-Imam.
+He was previously the spokesman of the Fatah Alliance as well as the Popular Mobilization Forces.
+He was the victim of an extortion campaign carried out by Australian and Canadian citizens.
+Al-Asadi is a dual Australian and Iraqi national.He hails from the Banu Asad tribe.